Sequential Attention for Feature Selection: Experiments

-\paragraph{Hadamard product parameterization.} In Section \ref{sec:theory}, we argue that Sequential Attention has provable guarantees for least squares linear regression by showing that a version that removes the softmax and adds $\ell_2$ regularization results in an algorithm that is equivalent to OMP.
-Thus, there is a gap between the implementation of Sequential Attention in Algorithm~\Cref{alg:sequential_attention} and our theoretical analysis.
+In Section~\ref{sec:theory}, we argued that Sequential Attention has provable guarantees for least squares linear regression by showing that a version that removes the softmax and introduces $\ell_2$ regularization results in an algorithm that is equivalent to OMP.
+Thus, there is a gap between the implementation of Sequential Attention in \Cref{alg:sequential_attention} and our theoretical analysis.
 We empirically bridge this gap by showing that regularized linear Sequential Attention yields results that are almost indistinguishable to the original version.
-In Figure~\ref{fig:hpp-experiment-results} (\Cref{sec:softmax-app}), we compare the following Hadamard product overparameterization schemes:
+In Figure~\ref{fig:hpp-experiment-results} (\Cref{sec:softmax-app}), we compare the following Hadamard product overparameterization schemes: \begin{itemize} \item softmax: as described in Section \ref{sec:seq-att} \item $\ell_1$: $\bfs_i(\bfw) = |\bfw_i|$ for $i\in\overline S$, which captures the provable variant discussed in Section \ref{sec:theory} \item $\ell_2$: $\bfs_i(\bfw) = |\bfw_i|^2$ for $i\in\overline S$ \item $\ell_1$ normalized: $\bfs_i(\bfw) = |\bfw_i| / \sum_{j\in\overline S} |\bfw_j|$ for $i\in\overline S$ \item $\ell_2$ normalized: $\bfs_i(\bfw) = |\bfw_i|^2 / \sum_{j\in\overline S} |\bfw_j|^2$ for $i\in\overline S$ \end{itemize} Further, for each of the benchmark datasets, all of these variants outperform LassoNet and the other baselines considered in~\citet{LRAT2021}.
+See Appendix~\ref{sec:softmax-app} for more details.